 - We need to make sure that we are hyper-relevant.
 The way that we do that is we start by developing buyer personas.
 And we make sure that we have content created for each of our buyer personas.
 But that's not enough.
 In order to intercept people early on in that first 70%, before they know that your company exists, before they know that your products exist, and in many cases, before they even know that the category of your business exists -- we need to focus on what is driving them nuts and their problems, not your problems.

 Most companies are doing this completely wrong.

-What ends up happening is a complete stranger lands on your website and the first thing that they see non-stop is you talking about how wonderful your company is, all of your awards you’ve won, all your certifications, how wonderful your people are and you know what -- to a complete stranger they just don't give a crap!
+What ends up happening is a complete stranger lands on your website and the first thing that they see non-stop is you talking about how wonderful your company is, all of the awards you’ve won, all your certifications, how wonderful your people are, and you know what -- to a complete stranger they just don't give a crap!

 Reaction number two that we need to have is “What else do they have to say?
 This stuff was so good, they must have more information -- blogs, podcasts, webinars, eBooks, checklists, or downloadable special reports.
 Yes, I will give my business card information for what’s on the other side of that landing page.
 They’ve already started to educate me.
 They’ve already started to build up trust.”

 That's where content creation is not only effective at attracting strangers who've never heard of your company before, but it can also be very effective at converting those website visitors into leads.
 The leads then begin a relationship with your company and give you permission to educate and build trust with them over time.